Dallas

 Your child will recover from the procedure in a week or two.
 During the recovery period, your child’s doctor will recommend a soft diet, plenty of fluids and rest.

-Your child should be able to return to school and normal activities within 7 to 10 days – when he/she is able to eat and drink normally, sleep through the night and manage without pain medication.
+Your child should be able to return to school and normal activities within 7 to 10 days – when they are able to eat and drink normally, sleep through the night and manage without pain medication.

 If enlarged tonsils and/or adenoids are contributing to obstructive sleep apnea (OSA), your child's doctor may recommend a tonsillectomy and adenoidectomy (surgical removal of the tonsils and adenoids).
 Even when they are not significantly enlarged, removal of the tonsils and adenoids is often helpful and is usually the first step in treating OSA.